 We filed a registration statement on Form S-2 with respect to our renewable unsecured subordinated notes on January 7, 2005 and subsequently filed amendments to such registration statement on April 13, May 2, and May 20, 2005 and April 11, 2006 (such registration statement, as so amended, the "Former Registration Statement").
 We discovered in July 2010 that, under a rule of the SEC, we were no longer permitted to offer and sell our renewable unsecured subordinated notes in reliance on the Former Registration Statement.
 Consequently, purchasers who acquired such notes within the past twelve months may have a statutory right to rescind their purchases.
 As a result, we could be required to repurchase some or all of such notes at the original sale price plus statutory interest, less the amount of any income received by the purchasers.
-Within the twelve months immediately preceding December 8, 2010 (the latest practicable date prior to the effective date of the registration statement to which this prospectus relates), we sold a total of approximately \$11.67 million of such notes, including renewals of previously sold notes, but excluding notes that we have repaid.
-Within the twelve months immediately preceding June 30, 2011, we sold a total of approximately \$3.1 million of such notes, including renewals of previously sold notes, but excluding notes that we have repaid, and excluding notes sold or renewed pursuant to the registration statement to which this prospectus relates.
+As of September 30, 2011, there were approximately \$885,000 of such notes outstanding and sold within the preceding twelve months.
+That figure includes renewals of previously sold notes, but excludes notes that we have repaid, and excludes notes that we sold or renewed pursuant to the registration statement to which this prospectus relates.

-Sales of such notes could also subject us to regulatory sanctions by the SEC, which might include the imposition of civil penalties.
+Our sales of such notes could also subject us to regulatory sanctions by the SEC, which might include the imposition of civil penalties.
 Although we do not expect any rescissions or regulatory actions to have a material adverse effect on us, we are unable to predict the full consequences of these events and regulatory actions at this time.